River Wye: Description

 The source of the Wye is in the Welsh mountains at Plynlimon.
 It flows through or past several towns and villages, including Rhayader, Builth Wells, Hay-on-Wye, Hereford (the only city on the River Wye), Ross-on-Wye, Symonds Yat, Monmouth and Tintern, meeting the Severn estuary just below Chepstow.
-The lower 16 mi of the river from Redbrook to Chepstow forms the border between England and Wales.
+The lower 16 mi of the river from Redbrook to Chepstow form the border between England and Wales.